jsmoriss/jsm-show-registered-shortcodes/readme.txt

 Tested Up To: 4.9.2
 Stable Tag: 1.0.0

-Show all registered shortcodes under a "Registered Shortcodes" toolbar menu item.
+Simple and lightweight plugin to show all registered shortcodes under a "Registered Shortcodes" toolbar menu item.

 == Description ==